Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Selection Guidelines for Geo-Replicated SMR Protocols

-\smallhead{Effect of the Commit-to-Execution Delay} We conducted an experiment using an actual SMR implementation built on Microsoft Azure to measure the commit-to-execution delay.
+We conducted an experiment using an actual SMR implementation built on Microsoft Azure to measure the commit-to-execution delay.
 For this experiment, we deployed three replicas in Tokyo, California, and London and three clients in Seoul, Toronto, and Paris.
-All other settings were aligned with the non-conflict environment experiments described in Section~\ref{sec:Model-Validation}.
+All other settings were aligned with the experiments described in Section~\ref{sec:fast_path_exp}.
 Given these settings, we measured the time from when a command was committed until its execution began at the replica.
 The average duration across all requests, measured in the three replicas, is considered the commit-to-execution delay for each protocol with the client distribution.

 The experimental results are presented in Fig.~\ref{fig:stacked_bar}.
 As indicated in the chart, the protocols were divided into two groups: The first group comprises MultiPaxos, FastPaxos, and EPaxos.
 Their commit-to-execution delay is small (0.82—3.11 ms), and therefore, these protocols are suitable for full-response services.
 The delay of the second group (Mencius and Domino) is large (59.0--96.2 ms) and about 100 times longer than that of the first group.
 This significant delay arises because the replicas in the second group must gather information from the commit log managed by other replicas to execute a command.